kuluruvineeth/Face-detection-with-opencv/README.md

 Here the technique i used is cascade classifiers first described by **Paul Viola** and **Michael Jones** in their 2001 paper titled "[Rapid Object Detection using a Boosted Cascade of Simple Features](https://ieeexplore.ieee.org/document/990517)".

 In the above paper,effective features and range of very simple or weak features in each face are learned by using the [AdaBoost algorithm](https://machinelearningmastery.com/boosting-and-adaboost-for-machine-learning/).

+As Classifier Cascade face detection algorithm is provided in [OpenCV library](https://opencv.org/) i used this library to detect face in the photograph.